Gr4tte/Unity-Style-Guide/README.md

   - `Update` - gameplay loop
     - Avoid `FindObjectOfType` or `GetComponent`
     - Avoid code other than method calls
+## Patterns & Anti-Patterns
+✅ Do
+  - Use `ScriptableObject` for shared shared or large datasets (enemies, player, items)

+❌ Don’t
+   - Don't use `public` fields to expose members (use `[SerializeField] private`)
+   - Don't define more than one class per file
 ## Code Style
 ### Formatting
   - **Indentation** - 4 spaces